 Step 1: Add the Aperol to a large wine glass or a spritz glass filled with ice cubes.

-Step 2: Add the dry prosecco.
+Step 2: Then, top with the prosecco.

-Step 3: Top with soda water.
+Step 3: Then, add the soda water.

-Step 4: Garnish with an orange slice.
+Step 4: Garnish with an orange slice if desired.

 FAQ

-Did you love this easy Aperol Spritz recipe?
+Did you love this recipe?

 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below & a review in the comments section below.